Snap to list on New York Stock Exchange

 Snap, the parent of Snapchat, will be listing on the New York Stock Exchange, TechCrunch has confirmed.
 The news was first reported by the Wall Street Journal.

-This means that you can expect to see a big Snapchat banner on Wall Street and that executives will likely be ringing the opening bell when the company debuts, likely in March.
+This means that you can expect to see a big Snapchat banner on Wall Street and that executives will probably be ringing the opening bell when the company debuts, likely in March.

 The move sends the message that Snap wants its IPO to appear more like Twitter’s than Facebook’s, which went public on the Nasdaq with some difficulties.